otik95-spec/java-developer-roadmap/roadmap/development/1_java_basics.md

 ### 🧩 Practical Tasks 1.1

 1. **Hello World in a text editor:**
-   Create a file `Hello.java` in a text editor containing a program that prints "Hello World".
-   Compile it using `javac Hello.java` and run it with `java Hello` from the terminal.
+   Create a file `Hello.java` in a text editor containing a program that prints "Hello World".  // COMPLETED Compile it using `javac Hello.java` and run it with `java Hello` from the terminal.

 2. **Hello World in IDE:**
-   Create a class with a `main` method in your IDE that prints "Hello World" to the console.
-   Run the program to verify it works.
+   Create a class with a `main` method in your IDE that prints "Hello World" to the console.  // COMPLETED Run the program to verify it works.

 ---